AyushiSinha1719/Sign-Language-to-Text-Speech-Translation/README.md

 This project focuses on real-time translation of word-level sign language into text and speech using CNN+LSTM and video processing.
 It aims to bridge the communication gap for individuals who rely on sign language.

 ## Key Features:
-* Translation of 20 words and 3 ISL words from sign language to text and speech.
+* Translation of 20 words and 3 words of ISL  from sign language to text and speech.
 Video-based gesture recognition using a CNN+LSTM model.
 * Speech synthesis via the pyttsx3 TTS engine.
 * Dataset: Indian Sign Word Level Dataset.
 * Total Size: 4,292 videos (263-word signs across 20 categories).